 Our over 56,000 instructors, supported by our platform's course feedback and analytical tools, create high quality content in online learning-content that makes up our consumer and enterprise course catalogs.
-These instructors are expert industry practitioners for whom Udemy enables broad audience reach, and our aligned incentive model allows them to share in the economic upside of the course content they contribute.
+These instructors are expert industry practitioners for whom Udemy enables broad audience reach, and our aligned incentive model allows them to share in the economic upside of the course content they contribute because our instructor payments for course content are proportional to the sales of such course content on our platform.

 Udemy is a two-sided marketplace where our instructors develop content to meet learner demand.
 Courses can be accessed through our direct-to-consumer or UB offerings.
 Courses on both offerings address learning objectives such as reskilling or upskilling in technology and business, enhancing soft skills, and personal development.
 We analyze data gathered to better determine our learners' needs, helping us match individuals with relevant courses and, within UB, learning paths for a more personalized experience.
-Our learners also receive access to superior, interactive learning tools such as quizzes, exercises, and instructor questions-and-answers, or Q&A.
+Our learners also receive access to interactive learning tools such as quizzes, exercises, and instructor questions-and-answers, or Q&A.